rpraveen511/Angular-Interview-Questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 7. ### What are components?

-    Components are the most basic UI building block of an Angular app which formed a tree of Angular components.
+    • The most basic UI building blocks of an application.
+    • A component includes a TypeScript class with a @Component() decorator, an HTML template, and styles.
+    • @Component specifies
+    • A CSS selector that defines how the component is used in a template.
+    • HTML elements in your template that match this selector become instances of the component.
+    • An HTML template that instructs Angular how to render the component.
+    • An optional set of CSS styles that define the appearance of the template's HTML elements.

     These components are subset of directives.
 Unlike directives, components always have a template and only one component can be instantiated per an element in a template.
     Let's see a simple example of Angular component
     ```typescript
     import { Component } from '@angular/core';